-Rebecca Cunningham OTD, OTR/L
+Rebecca Cunningham OTD, OTR/L, MSCS

-Assistant Professor of Clinical Occupational Therapy
+Associate Director for Lifestyle Redesign® Continuing Education and Certification, and Assistant Professor of Clinical Occupational Therapy

 Rebecca Cunningham received her master’s and doctorate of occupational therapy degrees from the University of Southern California.
 Her clinical residency was completed at the USC Occupational Therapy Faculty Practice, where she provided Lifestyle Redesign services and focused on further development of the Lifestyle Redesign program for individuals living with Multiple Sclerosis.
 As a clinical faculty member at the USC Occupational Therapy Faculty Practice, Dr. Cunningham works with clients in the Multiple Sclerosis, chronic pain and headaches and mental health programs, and is a member of the USC Multiple Sclerosis multidisciplinary team.

 Master of Arts (MA)

 Cunningham, R., & Stanek, H. (2023).
 Occupational therapy’s role in supporting college students with multiple sclerosis: A case study.
 International Journal of MS Care, 25(s1), 94–95. https://doi.org/10.7224/1537-2073-25.s1.1 Show abstract